nemanjam/nemanjam.github.io/README.md

 - Organized assets structure for both optimized (`/src`) and un-optimized (`/public`) images with extracted defaults
 - `astro-icon` package supporting both material design (`mdi`) icons and local SVG's
-- Paginated list pages for filtering posts: by tag - `/tags`, by category - `categories`, by both - `/explore` - Explore (Archive) page
+- Paginated list pages for filtering posts: by tag - `/tags`, by category - `/categories`, by both - `/explore` - Explore (Archive) page
 - Collapsible navbar with items stored as array and active item for the current route
 - Table of contents for blog posts
 - Design system with `.mdx` pages available at `/design` path for clear preview and debugging of all visual components